abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

 ### Low Quality Information

 From some preliminary statistics, it looks like 85% of gaps are hom, so separating out the different nocall types might prove useful.
-LowQualityHomInfo holds path:len as variable length integers.
-LowQualityHetInfo holds two pairs of path:len per tile position.
+LowQualityHom.Info holds path:len as variable length integers.
+LowQualityHet.Info holds two pairs of path:len per tile position.
 It might be the case that gap lengths are less than 16 which means there are even more savings to be had by considering paths as hexits instead of full bytes.

 Both of the low quality portions group 'stride' number of tiles (for example, a 1000 say) and bin them.
-The `LowQuality(Hom|Het)Offsets` provide indexes into the starts of each bin.
-The `LowQuality(Hom|Het)NTile` provide the number of low quality tiles in each bin.
+The `LowQuality(Hom|Het).Offset` provide indexes into the starts of each bin.
+The `LowQuality(Hom|Het).NTile` provide the number of low quality tiles in each bin.

-The `LowQuality(Hom|Het)Vector` must be used to determine the relative record offset in each bin.
+The `LowQuality(Hom|Het).Vector` must be used to determine the relative record offset in each bin.

 ### Hom Low Quality

-`LowQualityHomLength` holds the number of bytes held in the `LowQualityHomInfo` array.
+`LowQualityHom.Length` holds the number of bytes held in the `LowQualityHom.Info` array.
-The `LowQualityHomOffets` holds the byte offset position in `LowQualityHomInfo` for the first low quality tile at the index position divided by `LowQualityHomStride` rounded down.
+The `LowQualityHom.Offset` holds the byte offset position in `LowQualityHom.Info` for the first low quality tile at the index position divided by `LowQualityHom.Stride` rounded down.

 To lookup a tile's Homozygous low quality information, the following pseudo code is illustrative :